 - 1 1/2 pounds potatoes, boiled in their skins and peeled while still hot

-- 1 large head cabbage, cut into 8 pieces, blanched until just tender
+- 1 large head cabbage, cut into 8 pieces (or 8 large kale leaves), blanched until just tender

 - 12 hard-boiled eggs, sliced in half